New findings:My mother's family:

 - McCullochs and Gillies

 When I wrote the initial family history document, and even when editing it and starting to write the much more complicated 'new' parts, I had no material on Margaret Cassidy, my mother's father's mother, beyond her name.
 I knew that she had a long-standing relationship with Thomas Lynch, and that the 1871 census gave her birthplace as Dundee.
 Her death record shows her father as Michael Cassidy.
-This is partly incorrect: her father seems to have been Patrick Cassidy (rather than Michael); the birth was indeed in Dundee, her parents were from Ireland, and she was not alone in the world but had siblings, at least one of whom had descendants in Dundee.
+This may or may not be correct.

-Later, Margaret Cassidy and Thomas Lynch had their household in Glasgow, for the eleven years from before the birth of their son Thomas in 1868 until Margaret's death after childbirth in 1879.
+Margaret Cassidy and Thomas Lynch had their household in Glasgow, for the eleven years from before the birth of their son Thomas in 1868 until Margaret's death after childbirth in 1879.
 They did not marry, though they were clearly regarded as married by those around them and appear as such on the census in 1771.
 A relationship such as this could have been listed as an 'irregular marriage' - quite legal through habit and repute, if their community considered them as 'married' - yet the children Thomas and Margaret are listed as 'illegitimate' on their birth records and Margaret Cassidy as 'spinster' at her death, reported by Thomas who is identified as 'occupier' of their shared household; something, therefore, prevented the relationship being a legal marriage, and I will discuss that in the section on Thomas Lynch, below.

 To recap: in a footnote to the original material on this site, I said: